ryanjames/phoenix_inline_svg/README.md

 By default this will load the SVG file from:

 ```
-/priv/static/svg/generic/home.svg
+/assets/static/svg/generic/home.svg
 ```

 ### Collections

 There is an optional argument in the function to allow for breaking up SVG files into collections (or folders on the filesystem):

 ```
-<%= svg_image(@conn, "user", "fontawesome") %>
+<%= svg_image("user", "fontawesome") %>
 ```

 Will result in the output: